smalbadger/BaggageRouter/README.md

 - The second row shows the bags and flights that are consumed from the data streams and inserted into Redis.
 - The third row shows FlightArrivalWork being produced.
 The image shows us producing

+This dashboard shows us producing about 240,000 work items per hour (which is 240x the number of flights).

 #### Redis Data Structures

 ##### Flights